-If you’ve ever spoke to a rabid atheist for more than a few minutes, you undoubtedly came across the argument that the Bible is evil because it forces raped women to marry their rapists.
+If you’ve ever spoken to a rabid atheist for more than a few minutes, you undoubtedly came across the argument that the Bible is evil because it forces raped women to marry their rapists.
 Unfortunately, largely due to a mistranslation of Deuteronomy 22:25-29, even many Christians think this law is repugnant.
 It is crucial for our proper understanding of the equity of God’s Law, God’s holiness and justice, as well in apologetic encounters, to properly understand what this passage is teaching us.
 It is very handy to let atheists, secularists, and their kin know that they’re soft on rapists compared to the capital punishment which Scripture demands.

 Many translations use the same word in Deuteronomy 22:25 and verse 28 when in fact there are two different words with different meanings for what the man does to her in the original Hebrew.
 The ESV repeats the error of the RSV in translating the verbs in Deuteronomy 22:25 and 22:28 identically: “seizes her and lies with her.”
 The NIV is the most egregious here, translating taphas in verse 28 as “rape.”
 This gives the impression that an identical sense of forced rape is in view in both instances and only sanctioned with a fine in the second.
 This is a huge misconception today and demonstrates the importance of formal equivalence.